 Two other food fairs are major events for gourmands: the Salone del Gusto, organised by Slow Food International and held in October and the Fiera Internazionale del Tartufo Bianco d’Alba (also known as the Alba White Truffle Fair), both of which take place in Piedmont.
 The latter runs from October to November.

-One of Italy’s best-known springtime events is the Salone del Mobile, the massive design fair that returns to Milan every April.
+One of Italy’s best-known springtime events is the Salone del Mobile – celebrating its 60th edition in 2022 –, the massive design fair that returns to Milan in June.
 Hundreds of thousands of design enthusiasts, architects, creators and media flock here for showcases.

 Generally speaking, October might be the best time to go to Italy, no matter what you want to do or what regions you want to visit.
 In seaside destinations like the Amalfi Coast, the Cinque Terre and Sicily, the summer crowds will have dispersed, but it’s still warm enough to swim.

 Cities like Rome, Florence and Venice tend to have more mild temperatures and fewer tourist crowds in the autumn, too.
 Meanwhile, in the countryside — especially the wine regions of Tuscany and Piedmont — there are special autumnal pleasures to be enjoyed (hello, truffles!).